 Removed from MJ’s signature number 23 at the heel — in lieu of the nuanced number 45 which references his Birmingham Barons and post first retirement jersey number — many expected the release this weekend to quickly become Nike’s best-selling sneaker of all time, eclipsing 2016’s Air Jordan 11 “Space Jam” which held top billing.

-Good things, of course, tend to come in threes, lending credence to new reports that indicate the Air Jordan 11 “Bred” or “Playoff” will return for another retro run during 2019’s holiday season.
+Good things, of course, tend to come in threes, lending credence to original reports that indicated the Air Jordan 11 “Bred” or “Playoff” will return for another retro run during 2019’s holiday season.

-For reference, the pair Mike played in during the Bulls’ fourth title run following their historic 72-10 season featured 23 on the heel as he was back to his original number by that point in time.
+While some thought the 2019 version would feature #45 on the heel, the pair Mike played in during the Bulls’ fourth title run following their historic 72-10 season featured #23 on the heel as he was back to his original number by that point in time.

 Air Jordan 11 “Playoff”